vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

     - You must add "*.dm.microsoft.com" to firewall exclusions for the feature to work correctly
   - Defender for Endpoint is now available for Debian 12 and Amazon Linux 2023
   - Support to enable Signature verification of updates downloaded
-    - Note that you must update the manajed.json as shown below
+    - You must update the manajed.json as shown below
       ```
         "features":{
           "OfflineDefinitionUpdateVerifySig":"enabled"